mghpcsim/rtd-nese/docs/source/using-nese.rst

 laptop / desktop in Globus and create a bookmark as before.
 Now, you are able to use the Globus Web Portal to transfer files from this new collection (your laptop) to NESE tape and back.
 While you are still using the web app to initiate the transfer, the actual data is not sent using the web app.
-Your new personal endpoint connects to the NESE Tape endpoint and transfers happen directly support suspend, resume, and the changing of networks for your laptop.
+Your new personal endpoint connects to the NESE endpoint and transfers happen directly with support for suspend, resume, and the changing of networks for your laptop.

-Globus Connect Server
-"""""""""""""""""""""

-If you require more than one user per server to use Globus or you want to use Globus to transfer files from a campus HPC system, `Globus Connect Server <https://www.globus.org/globus-connect-server>`_ must be used.
-Globus Connect Server must be set up by a systems administration and is beyond the scope of this document.
-Contact your local research computing support group for details.
+The final way to transfer data is from any other laptop or desktop that is not running Globus Connect Personal (GCP) to NESE-hosted Globus endpoints.
+While you can only have one GCP instance, you can still use the web portal to move data to and from NESE.
+This method is best used to download and upload modest amounts of data directly as it does not have many of the features of using GCS or GCP and your web browser window must stay open for the duration of the tranfer.

+Regardless of the method you are using, go to `Globus.org <https://www.globus.org>`_ and click "Log in" in the upper right hand corner.
+Once logged in, search for your NESE allocation via the Collection Search dialog box.
+The collection name should have been provided to you at the time of NESE allocation.

+Once you've located your share, click on it to load it into the File Manager app.
+Click "Bookmark" in the upper right hand side of the window and give it a Name such as "NESE Tape" and then click "Create Bookmark".

+From here, you can now upload or download data directly from your computer or setup a transfer from one collection to another.

-Command Line Interface
+Command Line Tools
-""""""""""""""""""""""
+""""""""""""""""""

-Finally, globus has a command line wrapper to their Python SDK.
+In addition to the web portal, globus has a command line wrapper to their Python SDK.

 * `How to Guide for the Globus CLI at Globus.org <https://docs.globus.org/cli/>`_